vtex-soft/texsupport.jphilart/README.md

 -   Clone the repository or download the `.zip` archive;
 -   Install LaTeX style files (`jphilart.cls`) in your TeX system;
 -   Read the instructions (`sample.pdf`) for the preparation of your LaTeX document;
+-   The instructions for presenting bibliographical material as notes also provided at the end of `sample.pdf` file;
 -   Use the template file `template.tex` to prepare your manuscript.

 ## Bug reports